sveinung/writings/maintainable_backbone_tests.md

 Clean up view creation
 ----------------------

-The first thing we can do is to move view creation into a helper function.
+The first step towards a cleaner test is to move the view creation into a helper:

 ```diff
  it('saves the book', function() {